andrewblum/api-example/README.md

 2. create a Python3 virtual environment and activate it

 `virtualenv -p python3.7 venv`

 `source venv/bin/activate`

-(This was developed and tested with Python 3.7 on a MacBook Air running Catalina.)
+(This was developed and tested with Python 3.7 on a MacBook Air running OS 10.15 Catalina.)

 3. install dependencies